Government of Denver: Clerk and Recorder

 The Clerk and Recorder functions as the city and county clerk, county recorder, and county public trustee, and manages elections and voter registration including campaign finance requirements.
 As clerk they are responsible for publication of the charter and municipal code, City Council minutes, agendas, ordinances, and resolutions, the Mayor's executive orders, and compiling rules and regulations enacted by Denver agencies.
 As public trustee they are responsible for foreclosure and deed release filings, including weekly foreclosure property auctions.
 As county recorder they are responsible for recording deeds, deeds of trust, quit claim deeds, liens, marriage licenses, and civil union licenses (the Domestic Partnership Registry), and acts as the repository for boundary maps of certain special districts.

 Department of Safety

 The Denver Department of Safety oversees three branches: Denver Police Department, Denver Fire Department, and the Denver Sheriff Department.
+The current director of public safety is Armando Saldate, who joined the city in 2014 with the Denver Sheriff's Department.

 Police Department

 As of 2009, the Denver Police Department had 1500 police officers.
-The department is headed by Police Chief Paul M. Pazen, who was appointed in 2018.
+The department is headed by Police Chief Ron Thomas, who has served as acting chief of the city's police department since August 2022.

 The Police Department began in December 1859, with the election of the first city marshal.
 The force gained its first African-American police officer in 1880, and its first female police "matron" in 1888.